anibesam/nuxt-jquery/README.md

 # nuxt-jquery
-NuxtJs Navbar Sticky on scroll using Jquery Library The script uses Jquery library as an import.
+NuxtJs Navbar Sticky on scroll using Jquery Library.
+The script demonstrate how to use Jquery in Nuxtjs.

 # TO GET STARTED
 npm install jquery